 The SYMBIS covers practically every topic you can think of, and the report helps couples know exactly where they need to focus and have further, important conversations.
 Both with each other, and, their premarital counselor.
 This will help you spend more time on potential problem areas, and just touch on areas where you’re already well-equipped.

 The user interface is beautiful and easy to navigate, and only costs about $30 per couple.

 Christian Premarital Counseling: A Solid Foundation For Your Marriage

 No one’s (even close to) perfect, but you need to have an accurate picture of what you’re signing up for so there are no (few) surprises later.
-For many couples, moving forward (or not) is a wisdom call, and even great relationships have blind spots that need to be uncovered and strengthened.
-This is where wise premarital counseling comes in.
+In nearly every relationship, moving forward (or not) is a wisdom call, and this is where wise premarital counseling comes in.

 Let’s live it out: Which of the 10 areas above do you most need to cover in your own premarital counseling?

 Premarital counseling is part of getting ready for marriage, but not all Christian premarital counseling is created equally.
 This short guide will show you how to find a Christian premarital counselor, make the most of your sessions, and provide specific Christian premarital counseling questions to discuss with your fiancé(e) in the areas that matter most.